-My top priority is protecting and creating jobs here in southwest Michigan.
-As Chairman of the House Energy and Commerce Committee, I am working to ensure that our region has a seat at the national table on issues of importance to Michigan families and businesses.
+My top priority is promoting job creation and economic growth here at home in Southwest Michigan.
+I am working to ensure that our region has a seat at the national table on issues of importance to Michigan families and businesses.

-As a major life sciences corridor, southwest Michigan is a national leader in healthcare research and manufacturing.
+As a major life sciences innovation corridor, Southwest Michigan is a national leader in healthcare research and manufacturing.
 In 2011 and 2012, I led the way in the House for the successful reauthorization of the Food and Drug Administration’s (FDA) user fee programs for prescription drugs and medical devices.
-By improving the federal evaluation and approval processes, we significantly help manufactures here in Michigan and throughout the country better compete with companies overseas, allowing them to bring their life-saving products to patients faster.
+By improving the federal evaluation and approval processes, we significantly help Michigan manufactures like Perrigo, Pfizer, and Stryker better compete with companies overseas, allowing them to bring their life-saving products to patients faster.
 My FDA reform bill also supports advancements in generic drugs and biosimilars, helps prevent future drug shortages, and promotes treatment options for children with rare diseases.

 Keeping our Great Lakes Harbors Open

-Ensuring our harbors remain open and ready for business is essential to job creation and economic activity in southwest Michigan.
+Ensuring our harbors remain open and ready for business is essential to job creation and economic activity in Southwest Michigan.
 I have continued to help lead the bipartisan effort to ensure that federal revenues derived for harbor maintenance dredging are fully used for their intended purpose – maintaining our ports, harbors, and waterways.
-In these tough economic times, it is unacceptable that the administration has kept many of these unused revenues on the books to offset spending elsewhere.
-I have also long been a leading supporter of seasonal dredging projects in southwest Michigan to ensure area harbors remain open to commercial and recreational traffic, which thousands of local jobs and countless businesses are dependent upon.
+I have also long been a leading supporter of seasonal dredging projects in Southwest Michigan to ensure area harbors remain open to commercial and recreational traffic, which thousands of local jobs and countless businesses are dependent upon.

 Promoting Michigan Exports